-For example, our main tagline is “We are here to help you travel quirky” which is carried across all our social media platforms as well as our website.
+For example, our main tagline is “Everyone can travel more.
+Let us show you why and how” which is carried across all our social media platforms as well as our website.
 To see it for yourself, you can easily check our Pinterest, Instagram, Twitter and Facebook accounts.

 A good call to action can drive traffic to your website.
 We will look into it later as we gradually go through this Pinterest guide for travel bloggers.